 Measurements are required at more than three widely spaced sensing sites.
 The number of sites used in practice is usually larger than the minimum in order to improve the reliability of the reported locations.
 Time of arrival systems usually provide more accurate locations than direction finding systems when observing at ranges over several hundred kilometres.
 This is due to the direction of reception of skywaves sensed at the site, which usually differs slightly from the actual direction of the discharge, and will vary according to the state of the surface layers near the sensing site.
 Time of arrival systems usually rely heavily on GPS radionavigation signals to achieve the necessary time synchronization at the various sensing sites.
 All systems rely on cost effective, reliable communications from the remote sites to the central processor.
 The radio frequency used to locate lightning activity varies according to the area of monitoring required and the specific purpose of the system.

-Very long-range locations at ranges of several thousand kilometres are achieved operationally by observing frequencies centred at 10 kHz (2-15 kHz) (see Fig. 6-2).
-In this system, the spherics are received at the remote outstations located around Europe with spacings of up to 2 000 km apart.
+Very long-range locations at distances of several thousand kilometres are achieved operationally by observing frequencies centred at 10 kHz (2-15 kHz) (see Fig. 6-2), such as the ATDNET system operated by the Metoffice of UK.
+In this system, the spherics are received at the remote outstations located worldwide with spacings of up to 2 000 km apart.
 The spherics are Fourier analysed and time stamped at the sensor sites.
 The timed samples are immediately transmitted back to a central control station where the locations of the lightning discharges are computed from the differences in arrival times at the sites.
 Low levels of interference can sometimes be countered by using an adjustable notch filter at the affected sensor sites, but widespread and higher levels of interference are extremely detrimental to the operation of the system.

+Taking into account the importance of such long-range lightning detection network and the need for a global recognition, a specific allocation to the Meteorological Aids service, limited to passive sensors, was made at WRC-12 in the band 8.3-11.3 kHz.